-PRE AND POST FRENOTOMY CARE
+PRE AND POST FRENOTOMY CARE: WHY THERAPY AND LACTATION?

 For professionals interested in learning more about TOTS and the role of therapy/lactation in managing these issues, I have also created a continuing education course available on the Lactation OT website, geared to therapists working with tongue tied infants.
 For more information, click here.